ra00904/flask_app/README.md

 * System will have login function

  # Bugs
- * Log in function does not dsplay loging prompt
+ * Login function does not dsplay loging prompt
- # Bugs
- Log in function does not dsplay loging prompt.